st235/StrictCanary/README.md

     }
 ```

 Basic configuration seems pretty straightforward.
-However, StrictCanary.Builder supports additional
+However, `StrictCanaryDetectionPolicy.Builder` supports additional
-feature, like, base line file and 3rd party errors detection switcher.
+features, like, base line file or 3rd party errors detection switcher.

 ### Baseline

+You may wonder, "What should I do if there are some violations that I cannot fix right now"?
+I have an answer for you: you need to use a baseline file.

-Baseline helps you to ignore some of your strict mode violations.
-To define a baseline file you need
+__Baseline__ is a special document that helps you to ignore some of your strict mode violations.
-to define the issues list with their ids.
-You can ignore issue by file either by code line.
+To define and use the file successfully you need to follow a few simple rules:

+- Every issue should use `<ignore>` tag and use either a `path` attribute that ignores the whole
+file either specify the code entry with the tag;
+- All issues should be grouped in a group that uses `<issue>` tag.
+However, it is not possible to
+define an empty group, you need to specify an `id` attribute;
+- All groups should be inside of a parental tag `<strict-canary>`.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>